grafana/grafana/packages/grafana-toolkit/README.md

 - [`snapshotSerializers`](https://jest-bot.github.io/jest/docs/configuration.html#snapshotserializers-array-string)

-## Working with CSS
+## Working with CSS & static assets
 We support pure css, SASS and CSS in JS approach (via Emotion).
+All static assets referenced in your code (i.e. images) should be placed under `src/static` directory and referenced using relative paths.

 1. Single css/sass file
 Create your css/sass file and import it in your plugin entry point (typically module.ts):